faerlin-developer/parallel-actor-model/README.md

 # Parallel Actor Model

 This is my final project for the [Parallel Design Pattern](http://www.drps.ed.ac.uk/24-25/dpt/cxinfr11168.htm) course at the University of Edinburgh.
 We developed a distributed actor version of the traffic simulation code that supports multiple actors per MPI process.
 To achieve this, we created the __Parallel Actor Model__ (`PAM`) framework, implemented in C++ with MPI.
+For performance testing, the traffic simulation code was executed using up to 4000 CPU cores.

 Refer to [parallel-actor-model.pdf](https://github.com/faerlin-developer/parallel-actor-model/blob/main/parallel-actor-model.pdf) for a detailed description of the framework's design, implementation, and API.